WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 Also, a difference is that Cairo only supports one constructor per compiled contract (i.e. if a contract has multiple child contracts then there must only be one constructor defined across all).

 The most important difference is data types and execution types.
-There is only one data type: felt.
+There is only one data type: `felt`.

-A felt stands for an unsigned integer with up to 76 decimals.
+A `felt` (field element) is the primitive data type in cairo, it stands for an unsigned integer with up to 76 decimals.
 It is used to store addresses, strings, integers, etc. We declare it with:

 ```
-magic_number : felt
+let magic_number = 666;
-my_address : felt
+let my_address = "WTF Academy";
 ```

-Cairo supports short strings of up to 31 characters but they're actually stored in felt.
+Cairo supports short strings of up to 31 characters but they're actually stored in `felt`.
 For example:

 ```
 let hello_string = 'Hello world!'